AhmedAmraniAkdi/Rpi-3-Bare-Metal/docs/README.md

-Folder for Raspberry Pi 3B+ documentation.
+Folder for Raspberry Pi 3B+ documentation and useful links.